Tropical fans supporting a reduced 0-dimensional complete intersection: Introduction

 There already exist some results that implicitly answer special cases of this question: if we require all polytopes in the regular sequence to equal the simplex, then all fans with this particular regular sequence are exactly matroid fans \cite{Fink}.
 If the codimension of $F$ is 1, then this is the known classification of polytopes of mixed volume 1 \cite{Esterov-Gusev}.
 Thus our goal can be seen as a search for a common generalization of these results.

 A first idea of how the general answer might look like is given by the full answer for the 1-dimensional case. \begin{theor}[Theorem 3.16] 1.
-Every one-dimensional regular fan $F$ admits a projection $\pi_F$ to a direct sum of 1-dimensional Bergman fans so that any other projection holding with this property factors through it.
+Every one-dimensional fan $F$ is regular if and only if it admits a projection $\pi_F$ to a direct sum of 1-dimensional Bergman fans so that any other projection holding with this property factors through it.

 2. Every regular sequence on $F$ lifts from a regular sequence on $\pi_F(F)$. \end{theor}

 The version for fans of arbitrary dimension has to be more complicated and resembles the minimal model programme.